8base/Documentation/docs/backend/getting-started-quick-start.md

 | ----- | ------ | ---- | ------ | ------ | ------ |
 | Notes | True | User's Records | User's Records | True | Full Access |

-Now, all users with the *Reviewer* role who call the workspace API endpoint have these permissions when querying notes.
-8base handles roles and permissions natively so that it's easy to control what actions users can take on data resources.
+Now, all users with the *Reviewer* role who call the workspace API endpoint will have these permissions when querying notes.
+8base handles roles and permissions natively, so it's easy to control what actions users can take on data resources.

 ![8base roles and permissions](./images/qs-roles-and-permissions.png)

 - *[Roles and Permissions docs](https://docs.8base.com/docs/8base-console/roles-and-permissions)*

 ### 2.3.
 Authentication Profiles
 Setting up authentication will allow users to sign-up, log-in, and log-out of the app.
-For this quickstart, users should be authenticated to view their list of notes.
+For this quick-start, users should be authenticated to view their list of notes.

 Navigate to the [Authentication page](https://app.8base.com/app-services/authentication) in App Services.
 To create a new authentication profile, click the plus-sign button and specify the following values.